2024-25 Student Activity Handbook

 Athletic and Activity Offerings

 Whitehall High School offers numerous athletic and extracurricular activities.
 Whitehall High School’s athletics are governed by Montana High School Association (MHSA).
-WHS/WMS Athletics and Activities include: Football, Volleyball, Cross Country, Drama, Cheerleading, Pep Band, Basketball, Wrestling, Speech and Debate, Golf, and Track and Field
+WHS/WMS Athletics and Activities include: Football, Volleyball, Cross Country, Drama, Cheerleading, Band, Choir, Basketball, Wrestling, Speech and Debate, Golf, and Track and Field.

 Pre-Season Responsibilities